-You probably already knew this: Lapland is cold sometimes.
-Although the winters are getting milder, temperatures in the far north of Finland, Sweden, and Norway can drop far below zero.
+You probably know this already: winters in Lapland are freezing.
+In the far north of Finland, Sweden, and Norway, temperatures can drop far below zero.

 When this happens, you might develop some interesting ice formations on your face.